Chandu5342/JudgeBackend/README.md

 Contributions are welcome!
 Please feel free to submit issues or pull requests.

----

-## 📞 Support

-For issues or questions, please open an issue on GitHub.

----

-## Testing AI Judge
-1. Create a case and obtain a JWT token (register & login).
-2. POST to `/api/judge/:caseId/verdict` with optional body { "documentSummaries": [ { "name": "doc", "summary": "text..." } ] }
-3. Response: AI stores `aiVerdict` in the case.
-4. Lawyers can then POST to `/api/judge/:caseId/argument` with {"text":"My counter argument ..."}.
-The API enforces a max of 5 follow-ups (see `MAX_ARGUMENTS`).

-## Notes
-`config/llm.js` supports both OpenAI and a generic Gemini HTTP endpoint.
-To use Gemini:

-1. Set `LLM_PROVIDER=gemini` in `.env`.
-2. Set `GEMINI_ENDPOINT` to your Gemini/Vertex REST endpoint URL.
 3. Set `GEMINI_API_KEY` to your API key.

 The wrapper will convert chat-style `messages` into a single prompt and POST to `GEMINI_ENDPOINT` with `{ prompt, max_output_tokens, temperature }`.
 Responses vary by provider; the wrapper tries common response fields (`output_text`, `output[0].content`, `text`) and returns the textual output.